NEUROPSYCHOLOGY/COGNITIVE ASSESSMENTS

 An assessment can also be useful for:

-• Assessing the impact of neurological (e.g. epilepsy, Parkinson's disease, , neuropsychiatric or other medical conditions on cognition
+Assessing the impact of neurological (e.g. epilepsy, Parkinson's disease, tumour), neuropsychiatric or other genetic or medical conditions on cognition

-• Assessing evidence of cognitive, intellectual and functional capacity e.g. for NDIS applications and reviews
+Assessing evidence of cognitive, intellectual and functional deficits and capacity for NDIS applications and reviews

-• Identifying a person's cognitive strengths and weaknesses to guide treatment and supports to function at their best.
+Identifying a person's cognitive and learning strengths and weaknesses to guide treatment and supports to function at their best.

 WHAT IS INVOLVED IN A COGNITIVE ASSESSMENT?

-Please obtain a referral from your GP/specialist, health professional or school, prior to booking in your appointments.
+Please obtain a referral from your GP/specialist, health professional, support coordinator, or school, prior to booking in your appointments.
 A comprehensive assessment consists of multiple appointments and components including:

-4. We also recommend clients attend a feedback session (1 hour) to discuss the results and recommendations detailed in the report.
+We also aways recommend clients attend a feedback session (1 hour) to discuss the results and recommendations detailed in the report.

 ** If there are any pending legal matters, this must be disclosed before the assessment appointment.
 Cara does not specialise in medico-legal reports and a clinical report is not sufficient for medico-legal purposes.
 Please note Cara does not conduct assessments for specifically for medico-legal capacity purposes (e.g. guardianship, parenting, financial, testament capacity)